walkerRnD/codebuff/backend/knowledge.md

     - May mask large-scale structural changes if set too high.
   - The optimal `windowSize` depends on typical file structures and change patterns in the project.
   - Consider profiling with different `windowSize` values to find the best balance for your use case.

+## Web Scraping

+The backend now includes a web scraping tool that allows the AI assistant to retrieve content from external web pages.
+This functionality is useful for gathering information from documentation, APIs, or other web-based resources.

+- **Tool Name**: `scrape_web_page`
+- **Input**: A URL of the web page to scrape
+- **Output**: The content of the scraped web page

 ## TODO